sopagithub/datasciencecoursera-1/README.md

 datasciencecoursera
 ===================

-This repo is fot the Coursera course "The Data Scientist’s Toolbox" peer assessment assignment.
+This repo is for the Coursera course "The Data Scientist’s Toolbox" peer assessment assignment.